-The COVID-19 pandemic has provided a much harder set of circumstances for all businesses which the Group to date has navigated successfully.
 The Directors have prepared detailed financial forecasts to December 2024 assuming a significant downward trend in its income base, increasing costs and higher interest rates.
 The forecasted worst case scenario demonstrated the Group is a going concern even if the business was subjected to a long downward spiral in its business activities.
-In summary the Group has enough financial resources to survive to beyond June 2023.
+In summary the Group has enough financial resources to survive to beyond December 2024.